-- 10.2.1 Verification shall be undertaken to provide assurance that the Situational Awareness and Control System complies with the provisions of this Code and remains compliant throughout its life. - 10.2.2 The Risk Assessment for the MASS shall be reviewed in detail, to check that no critical single point failures have been overlooked.
-The Risk Assessment shall be confirmed as being thorough and conservative in its safety assessment.
+- 11.2.1 Verification shall be undertaken to provide assurance that the Situational Awareness and Control System complies with the provisions of this Code and remains compliant throughout its operational life. - 11.2.2 The Risk Assessment for the MASS should be reviewed in detail, to check that no critical single point failures have been overlooked.
+The Risk Assessment should be confirmed as being thorough and conservative in its safety assessment.